 I didn't, of course, have the presence of mind to write down the page number and now I can't find it, despite scouring through the opening section several times.
 Nor is a Google search providing any useful results.
 Am I hallucinating these quotations?
 If not, why can't I find them?
 Perhaps I am going mad or perhaps I am too caught up in nostalgia for quotations about nostalgia.

-Update (more than a decade later): It turns out that the quotation I was looking for was actually from Dawson's Creek.
+Update (15 years later): It turns out that the quotation I was looking for was actually from Dawson's Creek.
 In the season four episode A Winter's Tale, Jack talks about, "nostalgia for a time we never really experienced."
 I should have known really given that the exact same thing happened with a Flaubert quote about anticipation and pleasure that turned out to be a Dawson's Creek paraphrase of a Julian Barnes interpretation of a Flaubert quote about anticipation and pleasure.

 No comments: